Personalised and Guided Tutorial Sessions

 Homework Replacement Initiative

-Some schools, like Hilden Grange Prep School, Hildenborough, use Curiosity club as homework replacement.
+Some schools, like Hilden Grange Prep School, Hildenborough, use Curiosity as homework replacement.
 Students complete one Challenge a week and submit their work for assessment in a weekly session in class or at a lunchtime Hub.
 Homework is an emotionally charged word, stirring up dread for some and excitement for others.
-Curiosity Club can change the dynamic and negative perception of homework by getting Students to recognise that learning in a different environment helps them remember, consolidate and explore what they know.
+Curiosity can change the dynamic and negative perception of homework by getting Students to recognise that learning in a different environment helps them remember, consolidate and explore what they know.

 Working independently, or with a little parental involvement, helps develop a positive mindset, as well as self-management skills.
 Schools have experienced a significant upswing in the volume of homework returned and commented on the positivity that Curiosity has created.

-At St Albans Girls’ School, Curiosity Club runs as an afterschool programme.
+At St Albans Girls’ School, Curiosity runs as an afterschool programme.
 The work that students have produced is outstanding, demonstrating real effort and skill.
 In many respects, this is not surprising, given the school’s excellent reputation; however, two areas that have since been highlighted were the skills and the mindsets that the students demonstrated throughout their journey.
 These include: attention to detail, resilience, problem-solving, self-challenge, creativity and confidence.
-It is not so much that Curiosity Club gave students these skills and aptitudes, rather that Curiosity allowed pupils the freedom to develop and demonstrate what they are capable of.
+It is not so much that Curiosity gave students these skills and aptitudes, rather that Curiosity allowed pupils the freedom to develop and demonstrate what they are capable of.